 Getting Your F-1 Student Visa

-The F-1 Student Visa is issued for full-time study in the U.S. In order to apply for the F-1 visa, the prospective student must receive a Certificate of Eligibility for Nonimmigrant (F-1) Student Status, Form 1-20 A-B.
+The F-1 Student Visa is issued for full-time study in the U.S. In order to apply for the F-1 visa, the prospective student must receive a Certificate of Eligibility for Nonimmigrant (F-1) Student Status, Form 1-20.

 Immigration Status & Travel